ptruman/diab/README.md

 - *diab* is configured to speak to piHole **and** OpenDNS, via DNSCrypt (in failover)
 - piHole is configured to use the *diab* OpenDNS connection

 Thus, the author gets encrypted connections, piHole filtering, and encrypted internet lookups.
-If piHole fails, *diab* simply failsover and continues using OpenDNS securely.
+If piHole fails, *diab* simply fails over and continues using OpenDNS securely.

 The assumption here is that you are already using your "DNS service of choice" (i.e. piHole, or another DoT/DoH/DNSCrypt proxy to an external DNS). *diab* can just continue plugging into that - providing you a secure front end - so all you need to do is tell *diab* where your existing DNS setup is and change your network DNS to the new *diab* IP.